maddevsio/react-madboiler/README.md

 ```

 ### Adding a new route
-1. Create the new file in `src/pages` folder:
+1. Create the new file in the `src/pages` folder:

 ```javascript
 // NewPage.jsx